Reinforcement Learning for Control of Non-Markovian Cellular Population Dynamics: Proposed Model and Approach

 To relate the net growth rate to drug concentration for each subpopulation, we assume that both rates take the general form:

-where $g(u)\in[0,1]$ is a monotonic dose-response function which relates drug dose to net growth rate, $\kappa_S^{\mathrm{max}}>0$ denotes the maximum growth rate of the susceptible subpopulation in the absence of drug application, and where $\kappa_S^{\mathrm{min}}<0$ is the maximum death rate of the susceptible subpopulation caused by application of the maximum drug dose ($u=1$).
+where $g(u),h(u)\in[0,1]$ is a monotonic dose-response function which relates drug dose to net growth rate, $\kappa_S^{\mathrm{max}}>0$ denotes the maximum growth rate of the susceptible subpopulation in the absence of drug application, and where $\kappa_S^{\mathrm{min}}<0$ is the maximum death rate of the susceptible subpopulation caused by application of the maximum drug dose ($u=1$).
 Importantly, $\kappa_R^{\mathrm{max}}>0$ denotes the maximum growth rate of the resistant subpopulation, which occurs in the \textit{presence} of the maximum drug dose, and $\kappa_R^{\mathrm{min}}<0$ corresponds to the maximum death rate of the resistant subpopulation, which occurs when the drug is removed.
-This parametrization corresponds to ``drug addiction'' behavior, a phenomenon observed in several types of cancers \cite{SUDA2012292,Sun2014,Moriceau2015,Seifert2016138,DasThakur2013,Dooley2016}.
-Similarly, the switching rates can then be defined as:
+This parametrization corresponds to ``drug addiction'' behavior in the resistant subpopulation, a robust phenomenon which has been observed not only in cell culture \citep{SUDA2012292,Sun2014,Moriceau2015}, but in animal models \citep{DasThakur2013} and \textit{in vivo} \citep{Seifert2016138,Dooley2016}.
+Similarly, $\delta(u)$ decreases with $u$ while $\alpha(u)$ increases with $u$, as drug application drives the population to become more resistant, while reduction in drug concentration causes the system to recover susceptibility.
+These switching rates can then be defined as: